-IPT focuses on interpersonal problems utilizing a limited number of therapy sessions.
+IPT focuses on interpersonal problems utilizing a limited number of treatment sessions.
 IPT may be completed in 6 to 20 sessions.
 You may also have follow-up visits to help with maintenance as needed.

-This approach to therapy involves methods addressing two theories integral to IPT.
+This approach to treatment involves methods addressing two theories integral to IPT.
 These include targets of IPT and tactics of IPT.